-The Group and the Company considered the impact of COVID-19 on its trade receivables and concluded that the impact was not significant.
 The Group segmented its trade receivables balances into categories pertaining to the different industries.
 Where the Group and Company considered there to be an increase in credit risks, they made adjustments to the receivable balances of these respective trade debtors to reflect the situation.